 Safety Precautions for On-Campus Research

-- Beginning Aug.
-1, COVID-19 vaccination will be required for all faculty, staff, postdoctoral fellows, and undergraduate and graduate students who will be working or studying at a U.S.-based campus or worksite.
+- COVID-19 vaccination is required for all faculty, staff, postdoctoral fellows, and undergraduate and graduate students who will be working or studying at a U.S.-based campus or worksite.
 More information

 - Daily Prodensity health checks will be required.
 More information

 - Physical distancing requirements and occupancy limits will be lifted in elevators and bathrooms, though distancing is recommended for those who are not vaccinated.
 Spaces for eating will be available both in distanced and undistanced formats.

 - Classes and indoor events with fewer than 50 people will be permitted, with capacity restriction exceptions made on a case-by-case basis.